bhowmikp/scalability-and-system-design/README.md

 # System Design and Scalability

-- Scaling
-  - **Vertical Scaling**: add resources to a single node system.
-Expensive and there is limitation
-  - **Horizontal Scaling**: infinite hosts but have to deal with distributed systems. *More preferred*
-- **Load Balancing**: sit in front of service and delegate the client request to one of the nodes behind the services.
-Could be based on round robin or load of the nodes behind the service.
-Load balancer has public ip address while the backend has private.
-  - Layer
-    - L4: considers both client and destination ip addresses and port numbers to do routing
-    - L7: uses http uri to do routing. *More common*
 - **Caching**: used to speed up requests.
 If data is accessed frequently store it there so it can be retrived quickly.
 Example: user sessions, fully rendered blog articles, activity streams, user<->friend relationships
   - Consider: cache data may be inconsistent, cache data has to be small, eviction policy of cache such as - Least Recently Used (LRU), Least Frequently Used (LFU), Most Recently Used (MRU)
   - **Distributed Cache**: hold data in memory.
 Not source of truth and can hold limited amount of data(based on size of memory of host)